andresgmejiar/lbmech/README.md

 The example provided in this README provides a detailed guide employing the examples included in the individual function documentation and generating all data from scratch.
-For applied/real-world examples, please see the provided vignettes.
+For applied/real-world examples, please see the forthcoming vignettes.
 For most purposes, only five or six function calls to the package are necessary.
 A ‘quick start’ guide summarizing the README example in as few function calls as possible is provided at the end of this file.